b-koopman/MTADelayPredict/docs/Data_README.md

 Each of these <code>.gtfs</code> files is a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) specified by Google to relay transit data.
 After the required [protobuf specifications](#MTA-GTFS-Specification) are downloaded, and compiled, parsing the protobufs is relatively straightforward.

 For illustration, I have computed the observed time until the next train in units of minutes, effectively ground truth for this project, and written it to <code>data/status/train_wait.h5</code> For illustration, this only includes data for Northbound N trains at Times Square 42nd St during approximate peak usage 06:00AM - 21:00PM.

+Look at [StatusExtractor.ipynb](../Notebooks/StatusExtractor.ipynb) for some help unzipping all these archives.

 ### Data validation
 - **Sanity check arrival time statistics**